santi1s/Big-Data/Big-Data/Case-Management/Last-Quality-Response.md

 Should we reach **[Month, DD]** without communication, and you are still having this issue, you can reopen this service request in your support history and submit a re-open ticket request.

-If your issue has been resolved, we always appreciate anything you can share as to the resolution so we can update our records and documentations to help us in future cases.
+If your issue has been resolved, we always appreciate anything you can share as to the resolution; so we can update our records and documentation to help us in future cases.
 If you have immediate feedback about me, please feel free to reach out to my manager First Name, Last Name xxxx@microsoft.com.

 Thank you for choosing Microsoft products.